 That being said, I have totally avoided this topic…until now.

-Choosing to put your child on medication that effects their brain function is a deeply personal, painful decision.
-It is also one that is often met with judgement and criticism, even from other mommas – especially from other mommas – who are dealing with a similar diagnosis.
+Choosing to put your child on medication that affects their brain function is a deeply personal, painful decision.
+It is also one that is often met with judgment and criticism, even from other mommas – especially from other mommas – who are dealing with a similar diagnosis.

 But I think it would be wrong for me to share all the success we have had this year with occupational therapy and all the progress we have made in our home, without also including this one, super sensitive, intensely personal fact –